Precomputing Multi-Agent Path Replanning Using Temporal Flexibility: Evaluation

-We compare the three algorithms rSIPP, @MAEDeR, and FlexSIPP in terms of runtime and the solution found.
-To answer~\textbf{Q2}, we compare the number of paths found by rSIPP, @MAEDeR, and FlexSIPP, as shown in Table~\ref{tab:compare}.
-Important here is that several paths can be combined into one, which explains the difference between the number of paths in Table~\ref{tab:compare} and Table~\ref{tab:tip}, depending on the underlying railway infrastructure.
-We clearly see that FlexSIPP identified significantly more paths than the other two methods.
-However, upon careful examination of the routes found, the plan devised by @MAEDeR (and rSIPP) forces the Eurostar to wait until all other trains have passed, and then the Eurostar can move at the end of the scenario.
-The scenarios we used have a fixed number of trains, although in reality, the trains do not actually stop running after this point.
+We also compared the number of paths in the any-start-time plan found by @MAEDeR and FlexSIPP, as shown in Table~\ref{tab:compare}.
+Here, the important point is that several paths can be combined into a single path.
+FlexSIPP identified significantly more paths than @MAEDeR.
+However, upon careful examination of the plans found, those devised by @MAEDeR force the Eurostar to wait until all other trains have passed, and then it can move at the end of the scenario.
 Our algorithm uses~$\maxTime$, which is set to some time after the last train arrives at its destination, therefore allowing @MAEDeR to plan trains at the end.
-This obviously results in a large overall delay (as the Eurostar has a very large delay), while FlexSIPP is able to plan the Eurostar earlier, reducing the overall delay.
-Therefore, we conclude that FlexSIPP provides better plans for the case study, answering~\textbf{Q2}.
+This obviously results in a large overall delay, while FlexSIPP can plan the Eurostar earlier, reducing the overall delay and answering~\ref{q:info}.